Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Graph Neural Network.md

     - Parameters of $\alpha$ are trained jointly: learn the param together with weight matrices (i.e. other param of the NN $W^{(l)}$) in an end-to-end fashion.

+    Why attention weights can generalize to unseen nodes/graphs:
+    - although $\alpha_{vu}$ is edge-specifc, $\alpha$ is a shared attention function learned from training that can be computed on the fly from the given node embeddings (not node IDs).
+    - GAT leverages local neighborhoods (1-hop or multi-hop) for message passing.
+So even in unseen graphs, as long as the local structures and features resemble those in the training, and the attention mechanism has been trained to handle a variety of local feature combinations, then GAT can generalize effectively.

     **Multi-head attention**: Stabilize the learning process of attention mechanism.
-    - Create multiple attention scores (each replica with a different set of parameters):
+    - Create multiple attention scores for each edge (each replica with a different set of parameters):

         <img src="src/2.2.87.png" width="300">

     - Outputs are aggregated by concatenation or summation: $h^{(l)}_v=AGG(h^{(l)}_v[1], h^{(l)}_v[2], h^{(l)}_v[3])$
+    - Each version of $a$ has a chance to converge at a local optimum, and by aggregating them it allows the model to be more robust and not be stuck at some weird path of the optimization space.

     Benefits of Attention Mechanism: